SmartMixed: A Two-Phase Training Strategy for Adaptive Activation Function Learning in Neural Networks: Experiments

 Following Phase 1, we transition to Phase 2 by selecting the highest probability activation function for each neuron based on the learned logit preferences and reconstructing the network with these fixed activation choices.
-We then continue training this mixed network for an additional 350 epochs, primarily out of curiosity to observe the long-term training dynamics, though such an extended training period is not necessary for practical applications.
-Figure~\ref{fig:phase2_loss} demonstrates that the Phase 2 training exhibits healthy behavior with stable convergence and close alignment between training and validation curves, confirming the effectiveness of the mixed network architecture.
+We then continue training this mixed network for an additional 350 epochs, primarily out of curiosity to observe the long-term training dynamics, though such an extended training period is not necessary for practical applications. \autoref{fig:phase2_loss} demonstrates that the Phase 2 training exhibits healthy behavior with stable convergence and close alignment between training and validation curves, confirming the effectiveness of the mixed network architecture.
+We analyse the training for the other architectures and observe similar healthy training behaviour.